nghiencuuthuoc/PharmApp-IIG-Formula-Notebooks/README.md

 # PharmApp-IIG-Formula-Notebooks
 PharmApp-IIG-Formula-Notebooks part of the PharmApo project.

-Notebooks for get inactive ingredients and join with inactive ingredients database from FDA.
-Export data to excel or csv. useful for development formulation
+#### Notebooks for get inactive ingredients DailyMed and join with inactive ingredients database from FDA.
+Export data Formulation to excel or csv. useful for development formulation
+#### Current run with name drug Nexium (esomeprazole magnesium) - AstraZeneca manufacture.

 ## 1. Load Inactive Ingredients Database from FDA
 ![](./images/iir_database.jpg)